Pr0t0ns/PerimeterX-Reverse/README.md

-# PerimiterX-Reverse
+# PerimeterX-Reverse

 *Background Information*

-This repo is gonna be my progress as I continue to attempt to reverse engineer PerimiterX's challenge untill I can produce a fully unflagged bypass/solver that's completley automated using only request no browser.
+This repo is gonna be my progress as I continue to attempt to reverse engineer PerimeterX's challenge untill I can produce a fully unflagged bypass/solver that's completley automated using only request no browser.
 I plan to scrape Device WEBGL Fingerprints and make my own Motion Data if needed.

-*How can I try to avoid getting prompted with this PerimiterX captcha?*
+*How can I try to avoid getting prompted with this PerimeterX captcha?*

 - **Use High Quality IP Addresses** | low fraud score, residential IP (best)
 - **Use Undetected Drivers** | If you're using something such as selenium, puppeteer or even playwright it's very important you use an "undetected" plugin that actually works to try and avoid getting prompted (99% of the time it is very easy for these antibot services to tell you're using a webdriver like selenium, puppeteer, playwright, phantom and etc even when using an "undetected" version, personally i would advise staying away from these when trying to bypass captchas.)